Nicholas C. Dias

 Postdoctoral Fellow at Aarhus University

 Hello there!
 My name is Nic Dias, and I am a postdoctoral fellow at Aarhus University, where I work on the PARTYOPINION project under Rune Slothuus.
 I recently graduated from the University of Pennsylvania with a PhD in Political Science and Communication.
+In January 2027, I will join Stony Brook University’s Department of Political Science as an assistant professor.

 I love teaching, and I care a lot about my students.
-In Fall 2025, I will teach a seminar at Aarhus University on why millions of Americans voted for Donald Trump.
+In Fall 2025, I taught a seminar at Aarhus University on why millions of Americans voted for Donald Trump.
 I have led seminars on American politics and data science.
 Before pursuing my PhD, I taught journalists how to monitor social media for misinformation, check the authenticity of claims and images, and write effective corrections.
 If you are a former student of mine, please say hello!

 If you want to contact me, send an email to niccdias@ps.au.dk.
 I would be happy to hear from you.